PlumpMath/netPanda/Readme.md

 Those three gave good examples on the Panda3d forums, I took them and made my own version of it.
 Feel free to use this

+## USING ##

+Run Server.py
+Run Client.py - BE SURE! you change the client ID of each client. (inside client.py): self.id = "TestClient"